Raw Tuscan Kale Salad With Chiles & Pecorino (Gluten-free)

-Using a mortar and pestle or a heavy knife, pound or mince the garlic and 1/4 tsp. salt into a paste (if using a knife, use the side to smear and smush the garlic once it’s minced).
+Using a mortar and pestle or a heavy knife, pound or mince the garlic and 1/4 teaspoon salt into a paste (if using a knife, use the side to smear and smush the garlic once it’s minced).
 Transfer the garlic to a small bowl.
-Add 1/4 c. cheese, 3 Tbsp. oil, lemon juice, a pinch of salt, pepper flakes, and black pepper and whisk to combine.
+Add 1/4 cup cheese, 3 tablespoons oil, lemon juice, a pinch of salt, pepper flakes, and black pepper and whisk to combine.

-Pour the dressing over the kale and toss very well to combine thoroughly (the dressing will be thick and need lots of tossing to coat the leaves).
+Pour the dressing over the kale and using your hands, rub the dressing into the kale.
 Let the salad sit for 5 minutes (Note: Or up to an hour), then serve topped with the bread crumbs, additional cheese, and a drizzle of oil.